 How to correct information on a 1099-K Form

 If something seems fishy about your 1099-K or the numbers aren’t adding up, you should go back and check if the information on your 1099-K matches your records.
 (This is why it’s so important to practice good bookkeeping and keep your personal transactions separate!)

 If there’s something totally wrong with these numbers, then you should contact the payment processing entity that sent you the 1099-K—you can find their information in the bottom left of the form.
 This could be the result of a common error, like making changes to your business structure or someone else having access to your third-party network account.

 If you received a 1099-K for a personal item, the IRS has instructions on their website about the best action to take.

 Moving ahead with the 1099-K

-Congratulations on making it to the end of this article and preparing yourself for the 2023 tax season!
+Congratulations on making it to the end of this article and preparing yourself for both this tax season and for the changes coming to 1099-Ks in the 2024 tax season (that’s what we call getting ahead)!
 Now, getting Form 1099-K in the mail next January won’t seem so bewildering.
-When you think about it, it’s just another piece of paper that’ll help make sure your numbers are accurate (and keep you in the IRS's good books).
+When you think about it, it’s just another piece of paper that’ll help make sure your numbers are accurate (and help you stay out of trouble with the IRS).

-If you are currently categorizing only net receipts received from a third-party provider, you will need to start tracking processing fees and refunds separately.
-I know we’ve said this about a million times already, but remember to keep your business transactions and personal transactions separate, too.
+If you are currently categorizing only net receipts received from a third-party provider, you will need to start tracking processing fees and refunds separately this year.
+I know we’ve said this, like, a million times already, but remember to keep your business transactions and personal transactions separate, too.

 If you have questions about Form 1099-K or need help adjusting your bookkeeping process, our Wave Advisors are just a call away.
 What is a Wave Advisor, you ask?
 Wave Advisors are trained in-house professionals who can give you expert bookkeeping, accounting coaching, and tax preparation services year-round.